Real and momentum space analysis of topological phases in 2D d-wave altermagnets: Spin-splitting, Effective Altermagnetic Strength and Anisotropy of Conductivity.

 Next we explain the implications of AM on conductivity anisotropy profiles.
-We compute the Drude weight $D$ (at zero temperature) by integrating the squared group velocity over the Fermi surface (FS)
+We compute the Drude weight $\mathcal{D}$ (at zero temperature) by integrating the squared group velocity over the Fermi surface (FS)

 where ${d\ell}/(\hbar|\bm{v}|)$ is the local density of states for a specific segment $d\ell$ of the Fermi surface.
 It arises as the Jacobian in the coordinate transformation $d^2\vk = dk_\perp \, d\ell = dE\, d\ell/(\hbar|\bm{v}|)$, when you convert the integral over the full 2D area of the BZ into a 1D line integral along the FS.
-This quantity characterizes the coherent charge transport and allows us to estimate the conductivity $\sigma_{ij}^s = e^2 \tau D_{ij}^s$, with $e$ the electron charge and $\tau$ the scattering time.
-We will ignore the units and refer to $D^\s$ simply as the spin conductivity tensor $\vs^\s$ measuring the relationship between an applied electric field and the resulting spin-polarized flow.
+This quantity characterizes the coherent charge transport and allows us to estimate the conductivity $\sigma_{ij}^s = e^2 \tau \mathcal{D}_{ij}^s$, with $e$ the electron charge and $\tau$ the scattering time.
+We will ignore the units and refer to $\mathcal{D}^\s$ simply as the spin conductivity tensor $\vs^\s$ measuring the relationship between an applied electric field and the resulting spin-polarized flow.

 In Figure \ref{fig_SpinConductivityTensor} we show the conductivity anisotropy profile as a polar plot of $\sigma^\s(\theta)=\bm{n}^T\vs^\s\bm{n}$ as a function of the unit vector $\bm{n}=(\cos\theta,\sin\theta)$ polar angle $\theta$.
+Red and blue represent the spin-resolved conductivities, $\sigma^\uparrow$ and $\sigma^\downarrow$.
 Fast electrons (high group velocity, see Figure \ref{fig_FermiSurfacedx2my2}) dictate the direction of maximum conductivity.
+The $C_4 \mathcal{T}$ symmetry is indeed perfectly imprinted on the results: applying a $C_4$ rotation ($\theta \to \theta + 90^\circ$) and the time-reversal operator $\mathcal{T}$ (which flips spin, $\uparrow \leftrightarrow \downarrow$) leaves the system invariant.
+This is directly visible in the plot, where the red curve is exactly mapped onto the blue curve upon a $90^\circ$ shift.
+This is a beautiful manifestation of the altermagnetic symmetry in the transport coefficients.

-While $\dd_{x^2-y^2}$-wave AM materials conduct current better along the principal axes, $\dd_{xy}$-wave AM materials conduct current well along diagonals.
+While $\dd_{x^2-y^2}$-wave AM [100] aligned materials conduct current better along the principal axes, $\dd_{xy}$-wave AM [110] aligned materials conduct current well along diagonals.
 A transverse spin current is generated without any external magnetic field or relativistic spin-orbit coupling.
+We shall explore this fact for a FET proposal in AM nanoribbons in Section \ref{gapsec}.